FastTrackOrg/FastTrack/docs/user/intro.md

 -  An automatic tracking algorithm that can detect and track objects, conserving the objects' identities across the video recording.
 -  An ergonomic tool allowing the user to check, correct and annotate the tracking.

+The FastTrack user interface is implemented with Qt, the image analysis with the OpenCV library.
+This allows a performant and responsive software amenable to process large video recording.

 FastTrack was first a PhD thesis side project started by [Benjamin Gallois](https://github.com/bgallois) on his spare time that has then taken dedicated time in his PhD project.
-The core of the software is still maintained on his spare time and new features implementation, bug fixes and help can take some time.
+The core of the software is still maintained on his spare time therefore new features implementation, bug fixes and help can take some time.

 **Not sure if you want to use FastTrack?
 Check these five most common questions:**